- What is a CT angiogram / CT angiography (CTA)?

 Diseases of the vessels of the kidneys

 Problems which affect the blood vessels going to and from the kidneys can be diagnosed with the aid of a renal angiogram.
-The procedure may also be carried out to visualise the blood vessels in and around the kidneys before a kidney transplant or before the insertion of a stent (a thin, flexible tube which helps stabilize structures of the urinary system like the ureter, running from kidney to bladder after, for example, kidney stone removal.
+The procedure may also be carried out to visualise the blood vessels in and around the kidneys before a kidney transplant or before the insertion of a stent (a thin, flexible tube which helps stabilize structures of the urinary system such as the ureter, running from kidney to bladder after, for example, kidney stone removal.

 Disordered blood vessels